How to use this website

 1. Discuss History Today: Participate in a discussion framed by an expert

-Each Facing Freedom theme contains a Discuss History Today section.
+Each Facing Freedom in America theme contains a Discuss History Today section.
 In this section an expert explores the theme in a historical context and its impact on contemporary American life.
 The expert poses a question and your students are invited to reply and participate in a discussion with their peers.
 For your convenience, proof of student participation is provided via e-mail or print receipt.

 Discuss History Today topics and experts change every two months.
 Discussions will end with a statement by the historian recognizing student contributions and providing further insight into the topic.
 Closing statements appear one week after the discussion closes.
 You can register to be notified, via email, when the closing statement posts.